 Battery size: electric bike batteries are one of the most expensive components on the bike.
 One way manufacturers can reduce the retail price on an electric bike is to use a smaller capacity battery.
 The size of the battery will determine how far you can ride per charge.
 The smaller the battery, the less distance you'll get per charge.
 Lithium ion batteries have an average life span of 3 - 5 years and will gradually lose their capacity over time.
 This means that a 10aH battery new may have capacity of 6 - 7aH after a few years.
 Make sure that the battery on your bike has enough capacity for how you plan to use the bike while also factoring in the loss of capacity over time.

 Brakes: electric bikes can be much heavier than standard pedal powered bikes.
 Most electric bikes will weigh between 22 - 27kg.
+Electric bikes also output much more torque/power than your average cyclist.
 This additional weight moving at faster speeds require quality brakes for safe stopping power.
 We consider hydraulic disc brakes the gold standard for all electric bikes.
-One way manufacturers can lower the retail price is to fit mechanical cable brakes or god forbid, rim brakes.
+One way manufacturers can lower the retail price is to fit mechanical cable brakes or, god forbid, rim brakes.
 Check to make sure that the brakes on the bike are good quality and ebike suitable.
 Check out our article on electric bike brakes here.

 Brand: if you're considering purchasing an electric bike, you'll no doubt be familiar with many ebike component manufacturers by now: Bosch, Shimano, Bafang, Tektro, Magura to name a few.
 These companies are leading manufacturers of ebike electric systems & components.
 By purchasing ebikes with components by leading brands, you can rest assured knowing that should something go wrong, your local bike workshop will be familiar with the parts, able to repair or service them & can source spare parts when required.
 Some cheaper ebikes may come with generic electric systems or components for which your local bike workshop may not be able to source spare parts & therefore may be unwilling to service the bike.